 Ask your vet about whether there are ticks, particularly paralysis ticks, in your area.
 Paralysis ticks are present along most of the east coast of Australia.

-When is flea and tick season?
+When is flea and tick season in Australia?

 Fleas and ticks are most active in warm tropical and subtropical areas, particularly during spring and summer.
 In some areas of Queensland and New South Wales is not uncommon for cases of tick paralysis to be seen year round.
 While the need for tick prevention may be seasonal in your area, we recommend that flea prevention is used year round to prevent flea eggs, larvae and pupae building up in the environment.
 This helps to avoid the sudden 'explosion' in flea numbers that can be seen with the onset of spring.